fdb02983rhy/dify-think-plugin/README.md

-## Think Tool

-**Author:** kalochin
-**Version:** 0.0.1
-**Type:** tool

-### Description
+## Description

-The "think" tool creates a dedicated space for AI assistants to perform structured thinking during complex tasks.
-This tool enhances the AI's problem-solving performance by providing a sandbox for reasoning through complex situations.
+The "think" tool creates a dedicated space for LLMs to perform structured thinking during complex tasks.
+This tool enhances the LLM's problem-solving performance by providing a sandbox for reasoning through complex situations.

-When using multiple tools or making multi-step decisions, AIs benefit from having a place to analyze information, verify policy compliance, and plan sequential actions.
+When using multiple tools or making multi-step decisions, LLMs benefit from having a place to analyze information, verify policy compliance, and plan sequential actions.
 The "think" tool provides this space without retrieving new information or changing any data - it simply logs the thought process.

 This tool is a simple implementation inspired by Anthropic's "think" tool research.
 For more information, please see: https://www.anthropic.com/engineering/claude-think-tool

-### Optimal Scenarios for Using the Think Tool
+## Optimal Scenarios for Using the Think Tool

 Research and testing have shown that the think tool provides significant advantages in several key scenarios:

-1. **Analysis of Tool Results**: Particularly valuable when the AI needs to carefully evaluate outputs from previous tool calls before proceeding, especially in situations where strategy adjustments may be necessary.
+1. **Analysis of Tool Results**: Particularly valuable when the LLM needs to carefully evaluate outputs from previous tool calls before proceeding, especially in situations where strategy adjustments may be necessary.

 2. **Regulatory and Guidelines Adherence**: Essential in contexts with strict policies or complex regulations that must be carefully followed and verified.

 3. **Multi-step Decision Processes**: Most beneficial in scenarios where actions build sequentially, with each decision affecting subsequent options and where errors could have cascading consequences.

-### Effective Implementation Strategies
+## Effective Implementation Strategies

-To maximize the benefits of the think tool in your Claude implementation:
+To maximize the benefits of the think tool in your LLM implementation:

 1. **Create Context-Specific Examples**
    Develop tailored examples that demonstrate: